shekhuverma/FastAPI-SaaS-Template/README.md

 ## Tech Stack and Features

 - [FastAPI](https://fastapi.tiangolo.com/) - Python framework for building APIs.
-    - 🙋 Whenever a new user is created the licence details are generated and saved to database.
+    - 🙋 Whenever a new user is created the license details are generated and saved to database.
     - ➿ Fields to save product type, Licence validity, etc.
     - 💸 Generate users from webhooks using payment gateways.
 - [Pydantic](https://docs.pydantic.dev) - Used by FastAPI, for data validation and settings management
 - [PostgreSQL](https://www.postgresql.org) as the SQL database.
     - 💾 Two tables, one for user data and one for admin data.
-    - 📃 Supports pagination to easily create admin dashboards.
+    - 📃 Supports pagination and filters to easily create admin dashboards.
 - [SQLAlchemy](https://www.sqlalchemy.org/) - SQL toolkit and Object-Relational Mapping (ORM) library.
     - 📄 Complete helper functions for CRUD operations on user and admin tables.
     - 🔐 All the passwords are secured using bcrypt hashing.